Air Dried vs Kiln Dried | Which Wood is Better and Why?

 Air Dried vs Kiln Dried | Which one is better?

-Which is better?
-This is a matter of debate.
-Some people like air-dried wood because the wood does not lose its natural color.
-Some people like Kiln-dried wood because it dries faster and better.
+Which is better is a matter of debate.
+Some prefer air-dried wood because it retains its natural color.
+Others prefer kiln-dried wood because it dries faster and more thoroughly.

-But I personally believe that air-dried lumber is better than kiln-dried lumber.
-Because Air-Dried wood is more stable and natural, It is not forced dried through high temperatures and artificial environment.
+Personally, I believe air-dried lumber is better because it is more natural and stable.
+It is not forced to dry under high temperatures or artificial conditions.